FakerPK/depinedbot/README.md

 # DePINed Network Automated Farming Bot For 100% Uptime

 ### Automate your connection to the DePINed API with this Python-based script.
 This script manages multiple tokens and ensures 24/7 uptime for your connections.
+You can join my Discord Server for invite codes.

 ![AGPL License](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)